aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/route.md

 ### **Exercise 1: Path Routing**

-Build routing rules and configure your load balancer to route traffic between the two cloud apps based on HTTP the request url.
+Build routing rules and configure your load balancer to route traffic between the two cloud apps based on the request url.

 <ul class="list-group">
   <li class="list-group-item">